arianafernandes/triplea/ESOF-docs/Assignment 3 - Software Design.md

 ## Deployment View

-As the name suggests, the deployment view describes the environment into wich the system will be deployed.
+<p align="justify"> As the name suggests, the deployment view describes the environment into wich the system will be deployed.
 This view focuses on the environment of the system, including the hardware and technical environment required as well as the mapping of the software elements to the runtime that will execute them.
-To represent this view we used a [deployment diagram](http://www.conceptdraw.com/examples/deployment-diagram) .
+To represent this view we used a [deployment diagram](http://www.conceptdraw.com/examples/deployment-diagram). </p>
 ![Deployment View](resources/DeploymentView.png)

 We only considered the existence of 3 nodes and only pointed the type of physical connection: